 While direct mail is the traditional year-end appeal method, it’s not the only one you need to employ.
 As with all fundraising campaigns, you must reach your supporters wherever they are.
 This means that mobile and online giving need to be offered and virtual fundraising options are key during COVID.

 A Complete Year-End Fundraising Campaign Calendar

-Determining your year-end campaign calendar is a vital part of year-end giving strategy.
+Determining your year-end campaign calendar and roadmap is vital to the year-end giving strategy.
 Build out your calendar by scheduling important dates.
 For example, appeal dates, non-ask activities, stewardship touchpoints, and production dates (when your letters or emails need to be completed and sent) should all be carefully considered.

-If you want to capitalize on final quarter giving, treat your year-end campaign calendar with special care.
-Let’s dive into how to most successfully plan your end-of-year fundraisers by month.
+Treat your year-end campaign calendar with special care if you want to capitalize on final quarter giving.
+Let’s dive into how to successfully plan your end-of-year fundraisers by month.

 Guidelines for Writing Successful End of Year Fundraising Letters